• Home

 What If Your Tenant Let The Squatters In?

-If you don’t file for possession and the tenants come back, you have to let him stay even if the monthly rent is due.
-So filling for possession will be the best option.
+If you don’t file for possession and the previous tenants will come back, you have to let him stay even if the monthly rent is due.
+So, filling for possession will be the best option.

 Note: Things That Need to Be Included in 5-Day Notice to Quit Oklahoma